-Method of Grading: Tests, quizzes, lab work, problem assignments, challenges, and participation
+Method of Grading: Tests, quizzes, lab work, problem assignments, challenges, and participation.
+Grades earned in this course are weighted for GPA purposes if students earn a 1, 2, or 3.

-Student Outcomes: The student will gain a strong conceptual and mathematical foundation needed for entering a college Physics course or field, and a greater appreciation and understanding of the physical world students experience every day.
+Student Outcomes: Students will gain a strong conceptual and mathematical foundation needed for entering college majors such as pre-medicine, engineering, chemistry/materials science, science education, physics, and astronomy.
+In addition, students will gain a greater appreciation and understanding of the physical world that they experience every day.

-326 - ADVANCED PLACEMENT BIOLOGY - CP
+326 - ADVANCED PLACEMENT BIOLOGY - CP 2 Credits Year

 Description: AP Biology will be offered to students interested in exploring the diversity and interdependence in our living world.
 Students will develop a conceptual understanding of biology as they acquire important information and refine their laboratory skills.
-This course will provide an in-depth study of all major biology topics including the molecular basis of life cells, microscopic life, genetics, plants, animals and the environment.
+This course will provide an in-depth study of all major biology topics including the molecular basis of life, cells, genetics, biotechnology, and the environment.
 It should be understood that this course is the equivalent of a college level course.
 Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.